openshift/hive/README.md

 # OpenShift Hive

-API driven OpenShift 4 cluster provisioning and management.
+API-driven OpenShift 4 cluster provisioning and management.

 Hive is an operator which runs as a service on top of Kubernetes/OpenShift.
 The Hive service can be used to provision and perform initial configuration of OpenShift clusters.